fabioalmcosta/RemindMe/README.md

 # RemindMe

 RemindMe is a console application for Windows that allows you to set reminders with custom messages at specified time intervals.
-It runs in the background and displays system tray notifications with the reminder messages.
+It runs in the background and displays notifications with the reminder messages.

 ## Features

 - Set reminders at specified time intervals.
 - Customizable reminder messages.
-- System tray notifications with alert forms.
+- System tray icon with alert forms.
 - Play a sound when a reminder is triggered.

 ## Usage